Narmilan-A/Smart-Vegetation-Mapping-Workshop/Activity 1.2 - Aerial Data Processing with Agisoft Metashape for Beginners.md

   - **Description**: A light filtering process that keeps most of the points while removing minor noise.
   - **When to use**: Ideal for projects where the point cloud needs to retain as many points as possible while filtering out low-level noise.
   - **Impact**: Preserves details in the point cloud but may leave some noise behind.
+  - **Real-world Example**: Mapping a large area of farmland where you want to preserve the maximum amount of information despite minor noise from vegetation or clouds.

 - **Moderate**:
   - **Description**: Strikes a balance between removing noise and preserving important details.
   - **When to use**: When you need a good quality point cloud without excessive noise but don’t want to lose too many details.
   - **Impact**: A balanced approach that works for most projects.
+  - **Real-world Example**: Mapping an urban area where some minor noise is acceptable, but you still want to capture the key features of the landscape.

 - **Aggressive**:
   - **Description**: Filters out a significant amount of noise but also reduces the number of points.
   - **When to use**: When working with noisy datasets or when you need a cleaner model and can afford to lose some detail.
   - **Impact**: The point cloud will be much cleaner, but it may miss some fine details.
+  - **Real-world Example**: A survey of a building after a storm where debris and noise need to be removed, and you are focused more on the structure than the finer landscape details.

 ---